klavins/LeanBook/md/src/InductiveTypes.md

 Objects of type `Nat` thus either have the form `zero` or they consist of some finite number of applications of `succ` to the element `zero`.
 With more types, we can define even more complicated objects.

-**Example:** A simple model of arithmetic expressions can be defined by the type:
+**Example:** A simple grammar for arithmetic expressions can be defined by the type:
 ```lean
 inductive Expr where
   | var : String → Expr